 Running standard SQL queries

-By default, the BigQuery runs queries using legacy SQL.
+By default, the BigQuery connector for Excel runs queries using legacy SQL.
 To run queries using standard SQL, prefix your query with the following line:

 For example, the following query is executed using standard SQL: